IBM/ansible-role-infosvr-import-export/README.md

 **Imports**:

 ```
-ibm_infosvr_impexp_omd_mappings:
-  - { type: "<string>", property: "<string>", from: "<value>", to: "<value>" }
-  - ...

 ibm_infosvr_impexp_omd_import:
   - src: "<path>"
-    map: "<list>"
   - ...
 ```

-The required parameter for the import is the `src` file from which to load the operational metadata.
+The only required parameter for the import is the `src` directory from which to load the operational metadata flow files.
+(This should refer to a directory rather than an individual file.)

-Mappings are optional, but when specified take a slightly different form from mappings for other asset types.
-The `type` should match the REST API asset type string (see `GET /ibm/iis/igc-rest/v1/types` in your environment for choices) while the `property` should match the REST API asset property string (see `GET /ibm/iis/igc-rest/v1/types/<asset_type>?showEditProperties=true&showViewProperties=true&showCreateProperties=true` in your environment for choices).
-The `from` can be a Python regular expression against which all matches will be replaced by the `to`.
+As part of the import process, the following actions will be taken:

+- The original engine tier's host will be replaced by the target engine tier's host -- this is the only way to ensure the operational metadata can be loaded into the target environment.
+Note that the project and job that the operational metadata refers to should already exist as well in the target environment (ie. ensure you import the jobs through the ibm_infosvr_impexp_ds_import variable; the role will ensure those are loaded before trying to import this operational metadata).
+- Lineage will be enabled on any projects referred to by the operational metadata flows being imported -- if lineage is not enabled on the project, then the lineage that is loaded through the OMD import will not show up.

 **Exports**: